tsudalab/combo/README.md

 # Usage
-After installation, you can launch the test suite from 'examples/grain_bound/tutorial.ipynb'.
+After installation, you can launch the test suite from ['examples/grain_bound/tutorial.ipynb'](examples/grain_bound/tutorial.ipynb).

-## Licence
+## License
 This package is distributed under the MIT License.